aliutkuunlu/Word-Sense-Disambiguation-using-Naive-Bayes/README.md

 	Acording to train data every lexelt item has several senseId i creat object for every senseId
-	So every lexelt object holds a HashMap which holds senseID object Every senseId object has a word count which it has and feature list In senseId object i hold a HashMap with key as a word or pos and value its frequency.
+	So every lexelt object holds a HashMap which holds senseID object Every senseId object has a word count which it has and feature list.
+	In senseId object i hold a HashMap with key as a word or pos and value its frequency.

 	Note: you declare window size as a 3 therefore i build if control structures for every word and pos